 Make an Appointment

-Now you have to make an appointment in their system.
+Now you have to make an appointment in their system after you’ve gone through the France Visas visa wizard.
 The French are not known for their amazing websites and often this link will not work, or be wonky.
 Be patient.
 Switch browsers.
 Keep trying.
-At some point you will get to the appointment system.
+At some point, you will get to the appointment system.
 Make an appointment.
 Keeping in mind that processing time can take up to one month, I would recommend that you have your appointment no later than 60 days before departure.
 Despite the fact that I submitted my application at perhaps the earliest possible date, I was still incredibly nervous and stressed as the back-and-forth commenced.
 I wouldn’t wish it on you.